Covering the great conjunction -let our expert help with your questions about this stellar holiday eventDecember 17, 20202 min read

 Shannon Schmoll Director, Abrams Planetarium

-Shannon Schmoll is an expert on basic astronomy, naked-eye astronomy, eclipses, constellations, night sky.
+Shannon Schmoll is an expert on basic astronomy, naked-eye astronomy, eclipses, constellations and the night sky.